Easy Spanakopita Recipe – Greek Spinach Pie

 Get My Favorite Recipe

-As someone who loves to entertain, I’m always looking for easy and delicious appetizers to serve guests.
-Spanakopita is my go-to dish – I always have a batch in my freezer ready to bake whenever needed.
+As someone who loves to entertain, I’m always on the hunt for easy, crowd-pleasing appetizers.
+Spanakopita is my go-to: flaky, flavorful, and always a hit.
+I keep a batch in the freezer, ready to bake whenever guests drop by.

 Ingredients for your Easy Spanakopita Recipe

-• Frozen Chopped Spinach: Thawed, drained, and pat dry, the spinach contributes a vibrant green color and earthy flavor.
+• Frozen Chopped Spinach: Thawed, drained, and patted dry, the spinach contributes a vibrant green color and earthy flavor.

 • Shallots: Chopped shallots bring a mild oniony aroma and sweetness to the dish.